 Sitting on Ground Poses

 Find some steps and sit the model on them.
-Shoot at a very slight upward angle and try different angles and hand positions.
+Shoot at a very slight upward angle and try different angles and

 Side-On Shot Poses

 Easy and Beautiful for a formal portrait shot.
 They should be side-on, with the head facing and tilted towards the camera.